Adolf Lehnert: Family

 Franz Robert Adolf Lehnert was born in Leipzig, the second of his parents' twelve recorded children.
 His father, also called Adolf Lehnert, was an engine driver.
 His mother, born Lina Werner, was originally from Borna (to the southeast of the city).

 In 1889 Lehnert married Else Riedel, daughter of the composer-musical director Carl Riedel.
 This connected him to one of Leipzig's leading artistic families.
-Sadly, however, the marriage was childless and Else died in 1907.
+The marriage was childless and Else died in 1907.
 Lehnert's second marriage was to Johanna Wildenhayn (1875–1957).
 This marriage resulted in two recorded children: Siegfried (1910–1941) and Waltraut (1916–2007).

 Education

-After leaving school Adolf Lehnert studied at the Leipzig Arts Academy ("Hochschule für Grafik und Buchkunst Leipzig") between 1880 and 1888.
+After leaving school Adolf Lehnert studied at the Leipzig Arts Academy between 1880 and 1888.
 His principal teacher was Melchior zur Straßen.
 At the academy's annual exhibitions of its students' work he received a bronze medal in 1882 and a silver medal in 1885.
 After completion of his course at the academy he undertook a further study year in Rome and Paris.